Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: Case Study Attacks

-\textbf{Attack Procedure.} The web connection hijacking attack consists of five steps: (\rmnum{1}) The attacker determines the MAC address and IP address of the victim client by leveraging ARP. (\rmnum{2}) By exploiting the encrypted frames, the attacker detects the client's port number to obtain the TCP 4-tuple information. (\rmnum{3}) The attacker infers the exact sequence number and (\rmnum{4}) gets an acceptable acknowledgment number. (\rmnum{5}) The attacker impersonates the server and injects forged TCP packets with the inferred values into the victim client.
+\textbf{Attack Procedure.} The web connection hijacking attack consists of five steps: (\rmnum{1}) The attacker determines the MAC address and IP address of the victim client in the WLAN. (\rmnum{2}) By exploiting the encrypted frames, the attacker detects the client's port number to obtain the TCP 4-tuple information. (\rmnum{3}) The attacker infers the exact sequence number and (\rmnum{4}) gets an acceptable acknowledgment number. (\rmnum{5}) The attacker impersonates the server and injects forged TCP packets with the inferred values into the victim client.
 Finally, the client will accept the forged TCP packets, which subsequently update the financial information on the web page.

 \textbf{Results Evaluation.} Figure~\ref{fig:web_cost} illustrates the time cost and bandwidth consumption during the attack.
-It takes an average of 197.8 seconds to identify the client port number and 72.9 seconds to find the exact sequence number.
-Time cost required to locate the challenge \ack window is 3.5 seconds, while finding an acceptable acknowledgment number takes 60.6 seconds.
-Inferring the client port number of the connection consumes approximately 59\% of the total time.
-This is due to the large search space of potential port numbers, which requires the attacker to sequentially probe each possible port.
-The average duration of the entire attack is 334.8 seconds, with an average bandwidth cost of 1.77 KB/s. \zq{In this case, the attacker needs to infer an acceptable acknowledgment number, hence the success rate of this attack is lower than the TCP DoS attack but still exceeds 70\%. } After obtaining all the necessary information, the attacker sends forged TCP packets to the victim client and manipulates sensitive data on the web page.
-Figure~\ref{fig:web} shows a snapshot of the manipulated web page. \zq{The attacker alters the HSI data, modifying the values from ``19,250 151 0.79\% 71B'' to ``99,999 999 9.99\% 999B''.}
+It takes an average of 10.1 seconds to identify the client port number and 8.3 seconds to find the exact sequence number.
+Time cost required to find an acceptable acknowledgment number takes 9.6 seconds.
+The average duration of the entire attack is 28 seconds, with an average bandwidth cost of 46.32 KB/s.
+In this case, the attacker needs to infer an acceptable acknowledgment number, hence the success rate of this attack is lower than the TCP DoS attack but still exceeds 70\%.
+After obtaining all the necessary information, the attacker sends forged TCP packets to the victim client and manipulates sensitive data on the web page.
+Figure~\ref{fig:web} shows a snapshot of the manipulated web page and where attacker alters the Bitcoin price.